2027 Cricket World Cup: Venues

 Cricket South Africa confirmed eight shortlisted venues in April 2024.
 In August 2025, it was announced that 44 matches would be hosted by South Africa across the eight venues, while Zimbabwe and Namibia would host the remaining 10 matches.
+Zimbabwe Cricket is currently building a stadium in Victoria Falls, officially named the Mosi-oa-Tunya International Cricket Stadium.
+As of July 2026, it is nearing completion, expected to be finished in August of the same year.